oshi/oshi/FAQ.md

 What is the history of OSHI and plans for future development?
 ========
 OSHI was [started in 2010](https://code.dblock.org/2010/06/23/introducing-oshi-operating-system-and-hardware-information-java.html) by [@dblock](https://github.com/dblock) as a way to avoid the additional DLL installation requirements of SIGAR and have (at the time) a license more friendly to commercial use.
 There was some initial work on basic CPU and Memory stats on Windows using native calls, and ports to Mac and Linux mostly using command lines, but little in the way of added features.
 Still, the API skeleton was there, well designed (still in use a decade later!) and was easy to build on.

-In 2015, [@dbwiddis](https://github.com/dbwiddis) was working on a cloud-based distributed computing data mining problem utilizing
-[JPPF](https://jppf.org/).
-As part of optimizing the use of cloud resources (use all the CPU and memory that's being paid for) here was a need for Linux memory usage monitoring.
-JPPF's library used the OperatingSystemMXBean's getFreePhysicalMemory() method which was useless on Linux, as "free" always decreases to zero even though there's plenty "available".
+In 2015, [@dbwiddis](https://github.com/dbwiddis) was working on a cloud-based distributed computing data mining problem utilizing [JPPF](https://jppf.org/).
+As part of optimizing the use of cloud resources (use all the CPU and memory that's being paid for) there was a need for Linux memory usage monitoring.
+JPPF's library used the OperatingSystemMXBean's getFreePhysicalMemory() method which was useless on Linux.
 Web searches revealed only two packaged alternatives: SIGAR (which had stopped development then) and OSHI (which had the same bug, but was open source and fixable).
 A bug report turned into an invitation to submit a PR, which turned into converting the OS X commandline calls to native methods and adding more, which turned into an invitation to take over the project and a very educational experience in learning git, maven, the  software development lifecycle, unit testing, continuous integration, and more.

-A few contributors have a grand plan for [OSHI 5](https://github.com/oshi/oshi5) and will be completely redesigning the API with an eye toward more modular driver-based information access.
-The current 4.x API will probably only see small incremental improvements, bug fixes, and attempts to increase poratibility to other operating systems and/or versions.
+A few contributors have a grand plan for [OSHI 6](https://github.com/oshi/oshi5) and will be completely redesigning the API with an eye toward more modular driver-based information access.
+The current 4.x and 5.x API will probably only see small incremental improvements, bug fixes, and attempts to increase poratibility to other operating systems and/or versions.

 Does OSHI work on Raspberry Pi hardware?
 ========
 Yes, most of the Linux code works here and other Pi-specific code has been implemented but has seen limited testing.
 As the developers do not have a Pi to test on, users reporting issues should be prepared to help test solutions.

 Will you do an AIX port?
 ========